quacksouls/bitburner/doc/guide/reboot1.md

 from Sector-12, your goal for now should be to automate these tasks:

 1. Purchase as many servers as possible.
 You can purchase a maximum of 25 servers.
-Let your worm script generate passive income in the background, while you commit crimes in The Slums.
-Remember to upgrade your farm of Hacknet nodes once in a while.
-Upgrading the Level of a Hacknet node is generally less expensive than upgrading the node's RAM or Cores.
+Let your worm and Hacknet scripts generate passive income in the background, while you commit crimes in The Slums.
 1. Copy your script `hack.js` over to each purchased server.
 Pool the resources of your purchased servers to hack a common target, preferably a low-level server that requires somewhere between 10 and 50 Hack stat.
 The server